 New York Urges Caution Amid Winter Storm – NBC New York (47)

 NEW YORK — New York Governor Kathy Hochul on Thursday urged New Yorkers to take precautionary measures due to winter storm Approaching the New York area and will primarily affect the North Country, Mohawk Valley, Capital Region, Mid-Hudson, and Central New York regions with a mix of snow and rain.
-Parts of North Country could see 12 to 18 inches or more of snow, with parts of the Mohawk Valley, Central New York, Southern Tier and Capital Region expected to receive up to a foot of snow by Saturday, with peak snowfall rates of up to two inches per time possible on Thursday night and Friday.
+Parts of North Country might see 12 to 18 inches or more of snow, with parts of the Mohawk Valley, Central New York, Southern Tier and Capital Region expected to receive up to a foot of snow by Saturday, with peak snowfall rates of up to two inches per time possible on Thursday night and Friday.

 Freezing rain or sleet is not expected to produce significant accumulations of ice during the event.
 However, travel conditions will be hazardous beginning Thursday night and the snow may be wet and heavy enough to cause localized power outages.
 The Democrat urged New Yorkers to monitor local forecasts and be prepared for weather conditions.